SecretX33/ImageToPdf/README.md

 ```
 java -jar "path/to/ImageToPdf.jar" FILE... --combine
 ```
-Replace `FILE...` with the paths to the images you want to include in the PDF. `--combine` flag will make the program create a single PDF with all provided `FILE...`.
+Replace `FILE...` with the paths to the images you want to include in the PDF.

+Flag `--combine` will make the program create a single PDF with all provided `FILE...`.

 #### Example
 This example will create a single PDF containing all the provided images.